rust-lang/rfcs/active/0000-allocator.md

         /// Reinitializes the range of instances `[start, start+count)`.
         ///
-        /// A container must call this function when (1.) it has
+        /// A container *must* call this function when (1.) it has
         /// previously moved any instances of `T` into the
-        /// aforementioned range, and (2.) it has since moved or
+        /// aforementioned range, and (2.) after doing (1), it has
-        /// dropped the instances of `T` out of the array.
+        /// since moved or dropped the instances of `T` out of the
+        /// array.
         ///
-        /// This method is solely to prevents dangling references to
+        /// This method is provided to prevent dangling references to
         /// GC-able objects.
 The alternative would be to require all
         /// `Gc<T>` to have a destructor, which is counter to the
         /// goals of tracing garbage collection (and also would make